 Additions were made to the turf farm in 1800, a sitting room (baðstofa) - which was rebuilt in 1891.

 The National Museum of Iceland bought the old turf farm in 1942 and the farmhouse is part of the National Museum Historic Buildings Collection.
 I plan on showing you all of the old houses in Iceland, which belong to this collection :)

 It is possible to drive almost the whole way down to the turf houses at Keldur.
-By the information sign you will find a car park - leave your car there as to not disturb the farmers, and walk for a short distance to the old houses.
+By the information sign you will find a car park - leave your car there as to not disturb the farmers, and walk for a short distance to the old farmhouses.

 The turf house is open to visitors from the 15th of June until the 15th of August from 10:00-17:00 (10 am to 5 pm).
 There is an entrance fee for adults, but free entrance for children under 18 years old.

 Keldur is well worth the detour from the ring-road 1.
-Keldur is in South-Iceland, between the villages of Hella and Hvolsvöllur.
+Keldur is located in South-Iceland, between the villages of Hella and Hvolsvöllur.
 After passing the village Hella, continue on ring-road 1, then onto road 264.
 Some of 264 is gravel, but it is suitable for 2WD cars.
 From Hella, it’s 19 km.

 To reach this area you can either rent a car in Reykjavík for a day or two, or check out these self drive packages: 5 Day Self Drive South Coast Tour | The Golden Circle & Jökulsárlon Glacier Lagoon, 7 Day Self Drive Tour | South and West Coast & the Golden Circle.